 Amarillo Work Accident Attorneys

-Although there has been a decrease in workplace injuries throughout the years with the help of the Occupational Health and Safety Administration (OSHA), workplace injuries continue to be a problem nationwide.
+Although there has been a decrease in workplace injuries throughout the years with the help of the Occupational Health and Safety Administration (OSHA), on-the-job accidents continue to be a problem nationwide.
 According to the Bureau of Labor Statistics, over 2 million workplace accidents were reported in 2017.
-Over 5 thousand of those workers were killed on the job, many of them in accidents caused by negligence.
+Over 5,000 of those workers were killed on the job, many of them in accidents caused by negligence.
 Employers are duty-bound to keep workplace environments as safe as possible; when they fail to do so, the people who are injured as a result should hold them accountable in court.

 If you suffered injuries on the job, it is vital for you to contact an attorney as quickly as possible.
-An attorney will fight for full compensation you need pay for your recovery and provide for your family.
-Call our firm today for a free case review at (888) 493-1629
+Call our Amarillo work accident firm today for a free case review at (888) 493-1629

 Facts About Work Accidents